tjdaley/NotTrcpTwitterBot/README.md

 ## From a _cron_ Job

-If you want to Tweet out at a different interval than every 24-hours, which is baked into this publisher, you can run it from a cron job, have it publish its Tweet and then quit, rather than sit there waiting until it is time to publish the next update, e.g. the following crontab entry will publish a Tweet at 6:30 p.m.
+If you want to Tweet out at a different interval than every 24-hours, which is baked into this publisher, you can run it from a cron job, have it publish its Tweet and then quit.
+The following crontab entry will publish a Tweet at 6:30 p.m.
 MON-FRI (no weekend tweeting).

 ```
 30  18 *  *  1-5         cd ~/NotTrcpTwitterBot/app && /usr/bin/python publish.py --once